New Blog

 something else entirely, and that’s okay!
 Be what you want, just don’t equivocate.
 You

-cannot pick and chose the sayings of the Bible à la carte; you have to recognize that by
+cannot pick and chose the sayings of the Bible à la carte; you have to recognize, by

 definition, Christians believe the Holy Bible is true.
 All of it!